Going to the range can cost a lot of time and money, especially in times of high ammo prices.

 Your dry draw is at least Beginner level in our free Dry Fire App.

-This drill uses a total Par Time, but it helps to have a shot timer that
+This drill uses a total Par Time.
+It's better to use a shot timer that

 can pick up times between live shots, known as splits.